 If you’re new to this blog, welcome.
 If you’re a seasoned reader, thank you for sticking around.
 As some of you know, I posted a Facebook status update not long ago in which I said the shackles which held me in a creative block / writer’s block for so many years have been dropped.
-You can read it here.
+In this post I wrote the following:

 I was talking to a friend recently, someone who is a regular reader of and subscriber to my blog, and I made the comment that, generally speaking, the type of writing I enjoy writing, and reading for that matter, rarely populates my own blog.
 It took me saying this statement to realize it—and an amazing thing happened when I did.
 I started writing again like I once did in my early 20s.
 Perhaps you’ve noticed this change in my last five or six blog posts.